South Carolina Elmiron Lawyer

 We Compile Evidence to Prove Your Case

 Each client we represent has a unique set of financial expenses and losses.
-The evidence and supporting documentation may differ as well.
-When you hire our firm, we are careful to compile the evidence and documentation necessary to prove your case, which can include:
+Thus, the evidence and supporting documentation may differ as well.
+So, when you hire our firm, we are careful to compile the evidence and documentation necessary to prove your case.
+Which can include:

 - Proof of your prescriptions